Tulane Essay Guide: 2024-2025

 Five tips to make your Tulane essays stand out

-Five more tips for your Tulane supplemental essays:
+5 Tips for your Tulane supplemental essays:

 #1 – Start early

-Give yourself ample time to complete each Tulane essay.
+Give yourself ample time to complete the Tulane essay.
 In your writing process, leave plenty of time to brainstorm, draft, outline, and edit your Tulane supplemental essays.
 The Regular Decision deadline for Tulane is on January 15th.

 #2 – Be authentic